How do I use GOV.UK?

 If you hit a dead end using this method, there is also the UKGWA full text search service which searches the text of webpages lodged in its archive.
 You can search using key words, or you can perform narrower searches.
 For example, you can exclude certain terms from search results or restrict the search so that only results from archived versions of a particular website are displayed.
 If you want to do this for GOV.UK, where it says 'only within this website’ type ‘www.gov.uk’ in the box.

 Because of the size of the archive and because the archive often holds multiple versions of web pages harvested over different dates, such searches can produce a lot of results.
 You can find the UKGWA’s in-depth guide for searching the web archive here, which may help you limit the amount of ‘noise’ you get and locate the content.

 Ideally though, as mentioned earlier, the best thing you can do when using GOV.UK is always to keep a copy of information on which you might later need to rely, by printing or saving a copy of the webpage or taking a screenshot.
-However, we recognize that this isn’t always going to happen in which case, the web archive facility described here becomes a useful fall back.
+However, we recognise that this isn’t always going to happen in which case, the web archive facility described here becomes a useful fall back.

 What about specific websites for Wales, Scotland and Northern Ireland?